 Nuclear Security: Ensuring an Effective Role for the IAEA After 2016

-This project involves research and nuclear security community engagement designed to focus on ensuring that the IAEA, in the post-nuclear summit era, makes an effective contribution to advancing and sustaining nuclear security.
+This project involves research and nuclear security community engagement designed to focus on ensuring that the International Atomic Energy Agency (IAEA), in the post-nuclear summit era, makes an effective contribution to advancing and sustaining nuclear security.

 New Survey of Nuclear Governance Organisations